Have a question for Surf Life Saving? Read our FAQs to see if we've answered it here

 No. This change will happen automatically, and no action is required from you.

-No, there will no change to your regular debit date if you are a regular giver as part of our Guardians of the Surf program.
+No, there will be no change to your regular debit date if you are a regular giver as part of our Guardians of the Surf program.

 No. Donations of $2 AUD or more remain tax-deductible (excluding Surf Life Saving Lottery ticket purchases).